gamalkevin/linux-hub/Linux_Basics/git-usage.md

 # Git Usage
-Continuing from [Git Setup](./git-setup.md), we can now delve into git usage.
+Continuing from [git setup](./git-setup.md), we can now delve into `git` usage.
 Let's see what are the most-used commands on `git`.
 A cheat sheet, if you may.

 ---